 - Should have been excluded from refugee status under Articles 1D, E and F of the Convention;

 - On the basis of circumstances arising after the grant of protection, must be excluded under Articles 1D, E and F of the Convention;

 - Constitutes a serious threat for national security;

 - Has been sentenced in France, another EU Member State or third country whose criminal legislation and jurisdictions are recognised by France for a crime related to terrorism or for an offence by 10 years of imprisonment, and represents a serious threat for society.

 The CNDA has interpreted the concept of fraud for the purposes of withdrawal under L. 511-8 Ceseda.
 It found on two occasions in 2018 that refugee status cannot be withdrawn if the fraudulent elements of the claim were not determinant for the grant of protection.

-In 2020, 77 withdrawal decisions affecting refugees have been taken on the ground of article L. 511-7 CESEDA, i.e. a public order threat.
-Statistics on the year 2021 were not available at the time of writing.
+In 2021, 231 withdrawal decisions affecting refugees were taken on the ground of article L. 511-7 CESEDA, i.e. a public order threat.
+Statistics on the year 2022 were not available at the time of writing.

 Subsidiary protection shall no longer be granted in the event where: